trevorNgo/loco-developer-preview/README.md

 - `ctrl + shift + p` to open command palette
 - select `"Loco Developer Preview: Change URL Source"`

+## Autodetecting Failed Requests

+From my research, it looks like electron's webviews do not allow peering into the contentDocument unlike web browser's iframes.
+It also does not suffice to look at the onload of the webview iframes; even with network failures or CORS policy block, iframe onload will still be called.

+XMLHttpRequest does not have a "no-cors" mode request header flag option.
+To "ping" the server, the fetch API is used to see if network connection can be established with the "no-cors" mode header option.

+Still there may be network scenarios that I have not covered, so any contributions are welcomed!

 ## Credit